 Lost along the way to maximizing corporate profits and reducing the cost of food was the genetic diversity, natural reproduction, strong immune systems, ability to thrive on pasture, basic maternal and survival instincts, intelligence, unique quality meat/eggs/fiber/feathers and trainability offered by the old fashioned, multi-purpose locally reproducible heritage breeds.

-You are our partner in these conservation efforts by providing a market for the meat and eggs produced by these authentic heritage animals.
+You are our partner in these conservation efforts by providing a market for the meat and eggs produced by these endangered animals.